xcube-dev/xcube-docker/README.md

 - Update the xcube version in Dockerfile
 - Push the changes and review new build on quay.io
 - When the build is successful, test the image locally
-- When teh local test is successful, create a version release/tag which should be the same as the xcube version
+- When the local test is successful, create a version release/tag which should be the same as the xcube version
 - The tag will trigger a quay build.
 Quay will set the docker image version according to the used xcube version/release tag
 - Once the deployment steps have finished, and the docker image has been built on quay